What Do Home Inspectors Look for in Ontario?

 Walls and Foundation

 The walls and foundation of a house are vital to its structural integrity.
-Inspectors look for signs of damage or instability, like cracks, bowing, or water damage.
-They’re also on the lookout for any indications of pests, such as termites or mice, that can compromise the structure.
+Inspectors look for signs of damage or instability, such as cracks, bowing, efflorescence (white mineral deposits indicating moisture), or significant water staining.
+They meticulously check for any indications of pests, like termites or mice, which can compromise the structure over time and require professional remediation.
+The integrity of these elements directly impacts your home’s safety and long-term stability.

 Grading

-The grading, or slope of the land around the home, should direct water away from the house.
-Poor grading can lead to water damage in the foundation, a major concern for any homeowner.
+The grading, or slope of the land around your home, should direct water away from the house’s foundation.
+Inspectors assess this crucial aspect, as poor grading can lead to significant water penetration in the basement or crawl space, a major concern for any homeowner.
+Proper grading prevents water accumulation, protecting your foundation from costly damage.

 External Structures

-Finally, any additional structures like garages or sheds are also inspected.
-Inspectors check for similar issues as in the main house—structural soundness, condition of roofs, and signs of pests or water damage.
+Finally, inspectors also examine any additional structures like garages or sheds.
+They check for similar issues as in the main house—structural soundness, the condition of roofs, and signs of pests or water damage.
+They ensure these auxiliary buildings also stand in good repair and do not pose risks to the main property.
+This comprehensive approach covers all components on your property.

 The Interior: What Lies Within